Eliminating Quantization Errors in Classification-Based Sound Source Localization: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ound} source localization (SSL) is the task of estimating the position of sound sources with respect to microphones.
-Typically, the task is simplified to estimating the direction of arrival (DOA) of the sound sources \cite{grumiaux2022survey}.
-It can provide valuable location information, which can improve the performance of various downstream tasks.
-For instance, a good DOA of human speech leads to accurate multichannel speaker separation \cite{wang2022localization}.
-Robots can also use DOA information to turn their heads and interact with humans more naturally \cite{nakadai2010design}.
-Additionally, incorporating DOA as an input feature in automatic speech recognition models can significantly reduce word error rates \cite{subramanian2021directional}.
-In complicated acoustic environments, speaker diarization systems that incorporate DOA information have also shown significant improvement \cite{zheng2021real}.
-However, obtaining a good estimation of SSL in real-world environments has many challenges, such as ambient noise, reverberation, and multiple speakers.
+Sound Source Localization (SSL) encompasses the task of determining the spatial coordinates of sound sources.
+Typically, this task is simplified to estimating the Direction of Arrival (DOA) of sound sources relative to microphones\cite{grumiaux2022survey}.
+The obtained DOA information holds substantial value, enhancing the performance of various downstream applications.
+One common example is sound event localization and detection (SELD) \cite{shimada2021accdoa,shimada2022multi,bai20233d}.
+Accurate DOA estimates facilitate effective multichannel speaker separation \cite{wang2022localization} and can serve as a basis for ordering labels of multiple speakers during training \cite{taherian2022lbt}.
+Integrating DOA as an input feature in Automatic Speech Recognition (ASR) models has demonstrated a notable reduction in word error rates \cite{subramanian2021directional, subramanian2022deep}.
+In complex acoustic environments, speaker diarization systems leveraging DOA information have exhibited substantial improvements \cite{zheng2021real, taherian2023multi}.
+However, real-world SSL encounters numerous challenges, including ambient noise, reverberation, and multiple speakers.